 GPIO.PUD_DOWN, we effectively add a pulldown resistor to our circuit.

-And here’s a much better video, where someone explains the same concept.
-They’re using a TI LaunchPad instead of a Raspberry Pi, but its the same problem.
+And here's a better video, in which James Lewis explains the same concept, except he's using a TI LaunchPad instead of a Raspberry Pi.

 - How does python GPIO bouncetime parameter work?

 - GPIO: Raspberry Pi Models A and B

 - GPIO: Raspberry Pi Models A+, B+, 2B and 3B

 - Tutorial: Raspberry Pi GPIO Pins and Python